hhexo/mush/README.md

 Then, `make everything` will build all projects and will create a `product` subdirectory containing a release of the final product.

+Note that the build runs a "stress test" of the Musha Shugyo system and AIs, and the stress test may take a long time on slow computers.

 ### Um... can you tell me what to do step by step?

 When cloning from Git: